adamcnelson/Fiber_photometry/README.md

 ## Introduction

 Fiber photometry is a way to record neuronal calcium events in the animal brain during naturalistic behavioral and physiological responses.
 These two scripts serve two functions.
-(1) Process fiber photometric data to yield different options of dF/F.
+(Script 1) Process fiber photometric data to yield different options of the relative increase in fluorescence (i.e., dF/F).
-(2) Align the dF/F data with behavior and body temperature data steams.
+(Script 2) Align the dF/F data with behavior and body temperature data steams.

 This resource is intended for researchers using R to process fiber photometric data alongside behavior and physiology time-series data.
 Many of the steps in Script 1 were cloned from Matlab signal processing routines.